 So for those of you who've kept up with me all these years since 2008, thank you so, so much for your dedication and especially your patience, slogging through my back list with all the highs and lows of my writing.
 It's absolutely humbling knowing someone out there is willing to take a chance on me, and I'll forever be grateful to all of you.
 Thank you.

-NEWEST RELEASE
+LATEST RELEASE

-And we have the newest addition to the Grotesqueries collection!
+And we have the another addition to the Grotesqueries collection!
 Compline is available in e-book and print formats, and you can go to the book's page at Books2Read for a list of online stores.

 This book is my reimagining of the fairy tale "The Pied Piper of Hamelin," and while it has elements of a gay romance in it, that's not the story's main plot.
 The setting is in an AU 19th century Germany (still the Prussian Empire at this point in time), and all of the town and village names are fictional.
 It's a ghost story and a mystery that's 50,000 words long, and it's priced at 99 cents for the e-book and $9.00 USD for the print book.